samuel235/Homini-Pulse-Meter-Monitor/README.md

-# Homini Pulse Meter Sensor
+# Homini Pulse Meter Monitor

 ## Brief Description
 This ATMEGA328P based board has been created to enable wireless monitoring of your power meter.
 The product comprises of two parts, one sensor attachment and one custom ATMEGA328P board that the sensor connects to.
 Both parts are enclosed inside of their own 3D printed enclosures to ensure safety to the devices.
+The device sports a red LED on the front of the sensor so you can see exactly as you would if the sensor wasn't there.

 This device has been designed to be located directly on your power meter, the sensor is stuck to the front and the microcontroller is enclosed off to the side of the meter, designed to stick to the side also with velcro, but you can put it where you wish.
 The sensor module is attached to the microcontroller device via a 3.5mm audio jack but obviously this can be modified to suit your personal needs.